Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 ### Business vision

-The purpose of this project is to give users peace of mind and help is out there.
+The purpose of this project is to give users peace of mind that help and advice or just something to socially do is out there.
-The site also gives the users easy access to external sites to talk to professionals, find other people to talk to in the same position, and watch meditation and mindful videos .
+The site also gives the users easy access to personal trainers and book specific classes for their needs.

 ## Scope

-I want my users to feel they are not alone, there are like minded parents / carers, professionals to talk to and generally help is out there for the ones they love.
+I want my users to feel they are not alone, that  there is help to get them to thier weight and fitness goal or a place to meet likeminded friends whilst getting fit.

 ## Structure